m-shule/laravel-pipes/readme.md

   ->assertSee('matched'); // true
 ```

-Attributes can be bound danymically to the pipe-request.
+Attributes can be bound dynamically to the pipe-request.

 ```php
 Pipe::match('foo:{bar}', function ($bar) {